 There are different ways in which you can get stains on your scrub.
 Stains occur most times by accident.
 However, some coon ways your scrub can get stained are:

-- Blood Stains which is the most common and most likely to have as nurses deal with blood everyday
+- Blood stains which are the most common and most likely to have, as nurses deal with blood everyday

 - Sweat stains which can result from constant working or walking during office hours.
 These stains are obvious in the armpits of the cloth